Gillender Building: Demolition

 The work was timed so that the deconstruction of the steel frame was no more than two stories behind that of the brickwork.
 By May 2, the cupola was dismantled completely and most of the cupola masonry was removed, exposing its steel skeleton.
 The Times said that Volk "strode over busted balustrades like an admiral on his bridge, barking through a megaphone at his crew."
 The steel had gone down to the thirteenth-story ceiling by May 13.
 By the end of May, most of the Stevens Building was torn down; the Gillender Building's masonry walls were removed down to the seventh floor and steel skeleton was down to the eleventh floor.
 The demolition allowed observers the opportunity to look at the steel structure, and architectural historians Sarah Landau and Carl Condit characterized the opportunity as "the only useful aspect of the Gillender's demolition".
 By June 12, all that remained of the Gillender Building was a single level of its steel frame visible above protective scaffolding.

 Demolition was officially completed June 16, 1910, one day ahead of schedule, although work on its underground foundations did not commence until a month later.
 One journal reported that "...all previous records for rapid work were surpassed" and that "every vestige of [the Gillender Building] had disappeared" by the time work was completed.
-Another said that the Gillender Building was "only the second high modern building to be taken down", both in the city and in the world, following the Pabst Building in Times Square.
+Another said that the Gillender Building was "only the second high modern building to be taken down", both in the city and in the world, following the Pabst Hotel in Times Square (demolished 1902).
 It had cost Bankers Trust $50,000 plus $500 for advance completion; the contractor also received all the scrap, valued at $25,000.
 The granite slabs from the Gillender Building were recycled into tombstones of the Green-Wood Cemetery in Brooklyn.